Paul G. Klein

 About our Doctor

-Dr. Paul G. Klein is a foot, ankle and lower limb podiatric physician specialist.
-For over 30 years Dr. Klein has adhered to the following principle, “Seek out and offer the highest level of accepted medical care, do what is best for the patient and treat patients as if they are family members.”
+Dr. Paul G. Klein is a foot, ankle and lower limb podiatric physician.
+For over 35 years Dr. Klein has adhered to the following principle, “seek out and offer the highest level of accepted medical care, do what is best for the patient and treat patients as if they are family members.”

 Recognizing that education doesn’t stop with graduation or a degree, Dr. Klein has pursued advanced training in various sub-specialities to ensure the continuation of his philosophy of obtaining the latest medically accepted treatments.

-He earned a B.A. from Queens College CUNY in 1977 and a D.P.M from The New York College of Podiatric Medicine in 1981, both with honors.
+Dr. Paul Klein earned a B.A. from Queens College CUNY in 1977 and a D.P.M from The New York College of Podiatric Medicine in 1981, both with honors.
 Dr. Klein then completed a Residency in Medicine and Surgery at Jewish Memorial Hospital in New York City from 1981-1982.
-Post graduate training in foot and ankle surgery was continued in Atlanta, Georgia with Dr. Kalish, a Peripheral Nerve Fellowship with Dr. Dellon of John’s Hopkins, and Microsurgery at the Curtis National Hand Center in Baltimore.
+Dr. Klein’s post graduate training in foot and ankle surgery was continued in Atlanta, Georgia with renowned surgeon, Dr. Stanley Kalish.
+Following his post graduate training in Atlanta, Georgia, he completed a Peripheral Nerve Fellowship with Dr. Dellon at John’s Hopkins School of Medicine and a Microsurgery Fellowship at The Curtis National Hand Center in Baltimore.

-Dr. Klein has been active in furthering his knowledge by attending advanced training in Europe and the United States during the past 30 years.
+Dr. Klein has been active in furthering his knowledge by attending advanced training in Europe and the United States during the past 35 years.
 Dr. Klein has been an invited lecturer locally and nationally on his experience with Lower Extremity Peripheral nerve pathologies.
-His co-authorship of the publication on Radio frequency Lesioning for Plantar Fasciitis has been expanded into many specialties over the past 20 years.
+His co-authorship of the publication, Radio Frequency Lesioning for Plantar Fasciitis has been expanded into many specialties over the past 20 years.
 Admitted as an attending to numerous New York and New Jersey Hospitals, Dr. Klein began a 20 year labor of love teaching surgery to podiatric surgical residents.

-Dr. Klein is one of the few Doctors of Podiatric Medicine in the United States who has been specifically trained and dedicated a significant portion of his practice to Peripheral Nerve Surgery of the Lower Extremity.
-Peripheral nerve surgeons aim to relieve peripheral nerve compression mostly in the legs that can cause numbness, tingling, burning ,pain balance problems and loss of feet and toes.
+Dr. Klein is one of the few Doctors of Podiatric Medicine in the United States who has been specifically trained to practice Peripheral Nerve Surgery of the Lower Extremity.
+Peripheral nerve surgeons aim to relieve peripheral nerve compression mostly in the legs that can cause numbness, tingling, burning, pain, balance problems and loss of feet and toes.
 This is particularly common in diabetics and chemotherapy patients.

 Dr. Klein is also one of the few doctors of podiatric medicine board certified in surgery, medicine and wound care; with a specialty certification in peripheral nerve surgery.
 Dr. Klein is past Chairperson of the Division of Podiatry at St Joseph’s Wayne Hospital.

-An avid adventurer, whether kayaking the Alaskan Inside passage or trekking the African plains, Dr. Klein highlights his travels with memorable photographic skills.
+An avid adventurer, whether kayaking in Alaska or trekking the African plains, Dr. Klein highlights his travels with memorable photographic skills.
 Dr. Klein’s practice and residence has been in Wayne, New Jersey since 1983.

 - Diplomate: American Board of Foot and Ankle Surgeons